 Approach: When tuna are keyed in on pods of sand eels, they are really keyed in on bait balls and when this happens, it is difficult to catch tuna on the blind cast.
 As a result, you have to be on top of these fish.
 Furthermore, the technique requires a smaller bait, so you will have less visibility.
 So you have have two choices which are: (1) to wait for fish to break near your boat or (2) run and gun on the schools or (3) a mix of both.
 I prefer # 3, to cruise around at 8-9 knots.
 At this speed, my fish finder is still sending me accurate readings, but I’m not going too fast to spook fish.
 I will also troll two spinning rods in the holders so I am still getting the benefits of trolling and if I take the boat out of gear for good marks on the fish finder, my baits will swing toward the fish.
 It’s amazing how many fish hit the troll.

-Why this bait?
+Why This Bait?
 It’s hard to comment much on the imitative looks of the bait.
-It’s a sand Eel!!!
-But what you can’t see in the picture is how soft this bait is.
-It has a noticable quiver as a result of the action notches molded into the bait.
+It’s a sand Eel, but what you can’t see in the picture is how soft this bait is.
+It has a noticeable quiver as a result of the action notches molded into the bait.
 It’s just big enough.
-The bait itself weighs nearly 1/2oz and when paired with the 2oz darter, it is a casting machine.
-The 2oz Darter is a proven classic.
-The hook is a 3x strong 9/0 live bait hook.
+The bait itself weighs nearly 1/2oz and when paired with the 2oz barbarian jig head, it is a casting machine.
+The 2oz Barbarian is a proven classic.
 It has taken some very large tuna on my boat.

 Colors: Light Sand-eel, Dark Sand-eel, Grey Ghost